praeclarum/NMusic/README.md

-# Lullabies
+# NMusic

-**Lullabies** is a music generator for iOS using async methods and iOS midi synthesis.
+**NMusic** is a music generator for iOS using async methods and iOS midi synthesis.

 The key components are: